ozfive/StoryBox/README.md

 # StoryBox

-StoryBox is Raspberry Pi-based device that uses an RFID reader to play audio stories, songs, and playlists for children.
+StoryBox is a Raspberry Pi-based device that uses an RFID reader to play audio stories, songs, and playlists for children.

 ## Summary